mlc-ai/blog/_posts/2023-05-01-bringing-accelerated-llm-to-consumer-hardware.md

 </p>

-**Personalization** Smart language models knows a lot of things, on the other way, they do not necessarily know our favorite songs or writing styles yet.
+**Personalization.** Smart language models knows a lot of things, on the other way, they do not necessarily know our favorite songs or writing styles yet.
 In one possible future, some might like to have a personally AI companion.
 These models may not be the smartest, but they knows ourselves and can be used to amplify our daily workflow.
 They can also be made to work along with the more powerful models on the server to create even more amplified experience.
 They can also come in the form as adapters build on top of open-powerful models.
 To create such personalized AI however, we would need to feed personal data to the model, ideally run them on our own consumer devices.

-**Specialization and application integration** Language models can do a lot of things, there are domains however that maybe we only need a bit more trimmed down version of it.
+**Specialization and application integration.** Language models can do a lot of things, there are domains however that maybe we only need a bit more trimmed down version of it.
 It won’t be surprising to see future games to leverage some variant of those models to generate unique experience for each play.
 Specializing to game dialogs is one example on how existing applications benefit from integrating LLMs.
 Having specialized models that run directly on the game console could create quite a bit of fun opportunities.

-**Offline support and client server hybrid use-cases** We are not all the time connected to the internet.
+**Offline support and client server hybrid use-cases.** We are not all the time connected to the internet.
 It would still be great to have some of the less powerful but still smart AI assistant to help us when we have gone offline, during a flight or wondering into a place where internet is not easily accessible.
 In another case, it would also be good to have different AI components to work together, offloading part of the compute locally and collaborate with the models that runs on the cloud.
 Or working with a service that seamlessly moves the compute among the two, depending on the environment we are in.

-**Decentralization** Finally, there is an interesting future of decentralization.
+**Decentralization.** Finally, there is an interesting future of decentralization.
 While the compute of each individual consumer devices might be less powerful than those on the datacenter, consumer devices can do a lot of powerful things when connected together.
 There are quite a few interesting movements in the decentralization AI space and would be interesting to see what they can enable when given the right tooling support.

-## Consumer Hardware Acceleration: Challenges and Opportunities
+## Challenges to Deploy LLMs to Consumer Hardware

 The ideas discussed are all (possible) incoming futures.
 Besides talking about them, it would be even more interesting to ask how can we enable some of the possible futures.
 Specifically, can we make our contribution to the open source